TheRenegadeCoder/sample-programs-website/docs/projects/capitalize/rust/index.md

 [Capitalize](https://sampleprograms.io/projects/capitalize) in [Rust](https://sampleprograms.io/languages/rust) was written by:

 - Mallikarjuna S J
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 31 2019 16:04:02.
+**Note**: The solution shown above is the current solution in the Sample Programs repository as of Apr 04 2023 17:31:25.
 The solution was first committed on Oct 26 2019 23:33:47.
 As a result, documentation below may be outdated.

 ## How to Implement the Solution